Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 Fluoride is a naturally occurring mineral that exists in fresh water, sea water and soil.
 Most drinking water contains some natural fluoride.

-Water fluoridation is the process used in many Canadian communities of adjusting the level of fluoride in the municipal water supply to an optimum level.
+Water fluoridation is the process used in many Canadian communities to adjust the level of fluoride in the municipal water supply to an optimum level.
 Municipalities across Canada rely on the health authorities' recommendation for determining the safe levels of fluoride in potable water.
 The decision to fluoridate (or not to fluoridate) is a municipal one.

 We abide by the bylaws of the communities where we operate water treatment plants.
 Where we are directed to fluoridate the drinking water, we follow Health Canada's guideline for fluoride levels (0.7 parts per million).